 Insurance risk is the risk of loss due to actual experience differing from the experience assumed when a product was designed and priced with respect to claims, policyholder behaviour and expenses.
 The risks vary depending on the product.
-Products are priced for target levels of return and as experience unfolds, pricing assumptions are validated and profits emerge in each accounting period.
+Products are priced for target levels of return and as experience unfolds, pricing assumptions are validated as profits emerge in each accounting period.
 Policy liabilities reflect reasonable expectations about future experience, together with a margin.
-Although pricing on some products is guaranteed throughout the life of the contract, policy liability valuation requires periodic updating of assumptions to reflect emerging experience.
+Policy liability valuation requires periodic updating of assumptions to reflect emerging experience.
 In this way, the Consolidated Statements of Financial Position reflect the current outlook for future policyholder obligations.